Perry5596/PrepScholar-AFK-Bot/README.md

 ## Notes

+- > `IMPORTANT`: Currently, this program is only supported with 2560x1440p monitors but I intend to add multiple versions for different resolutions in the future.

 In the current state of the program, the most you can AFK and get credit for is `5 hours`.
 You can add on to this if you would like by adding more of the following code snippet:

 ```py